 To treat an eating disorder, one needs to understand that it is an illness.
 There is no way for untreated EDs to recover on their own.
 Whether controlling or overeating, food has been an unmanageable part of the ED's life.
 Hence, it's important to recognise this powerlessness over food.
 Thus, hand the decision around food towards a nutritional clinician who can help you make sound choices.
 Unlike substance addictions, ED falls under the arena of process addictions.
 In substances, total abstinence is recommended.
 But, people cannot live without food.
 And hence, a balanced dietary approach with meal planning, and nutritional advice is a necessary program for recovery.

-At Solace Sabah, you or a loved one could begin this process of claiming your life back from the ravages of an eating disorder.
-For more information on our treatment programs, do give us a call.
-We're always here to help you with any of your ED concerns.
+At Solace, you or a loved one could begin this process of claiming your life back from the ravages of an eating disorder.
+For more information on our treatment programs, do give us a call at +60333100145.
+We're always here to help you with any of your eating disorder concerns.